moby/moby/docs/sources/introduction/understanding-docker.md

  Build, test and ship applications with nothing but Docker and lean containers.
  - **Re-usable building blocks to create more:**
- Any container can be a base for the next, and each command a new block.
+ Docker images are easily updated building blocks.
  - **Automatically build-able:**
- It has never been this easy to instruct and build - *anything*.
+ It has never been this easy to build - *anything*.
- - **Built upon:**
+ - **Easy to integrate:**
- Numerous third party tools and platforms are built on Docker, for your containers.
+ A powerful, fully featured API allows you to integrate Docker into your tooling.

 ### For sysadmins